andrewchoi5/Moment.js-Wow.js/README.md

 Built with: Moment.js, Bootstrap,  Personal Webpage

 Early career
 Götze is a product of Dortmund's youth academy, first entering the club as an eight-year-old.
 He made his Bundesliga debut on 21 November 2009 in a scoreless draw against Mainz 05, coming on as a substitute for Jakub Błaszczykowski in the 88th minute.
 During the winter break of the 2009–10 Bundesliga season, Dortmund manager Jürgen Klopp promoted Götze to the first team.
-He finished the 2009–10 season with five appearances.[9]
+He finished the 2009–10 season with five appearances.
 Götze took his chance and was an important player in Dortmund's Bundesliga-winning squad of the 2010–11 season.
-He finished 2010–11 season with eight goals[10] in 41 appearances.
+He finished 2010–11 season with eight goals in 41 appearances.

 Götze with Borussia Dortmund in 2013